Dalsearan/sipproxy/README.md

 * Public static ip-address
 * Installed git

-To install sipproxy:
+Installation instructions:

 1. Clone this repo to a local VDS/VPS:

   ~# git clone https://github.com/Dalsearan/sipproxy.git

-2. Go to the directory sipproxy:
+2. Go to the sipproxy directory:

   ~# cd sipproxy

-3. Execute:
+3. Run command to make executable:

   ~# chmod +x setup-sipproxy.x

-4. Run as a root on Debian system:
+4. Then run as a root on Debian system:

   ~# ./setup-sipproxy.x